ansys/pyhps/doc/source/examples/ex_mapdl_tire_performance.rst

 Solution convergence (GST) and contact status (CND) tracking files are periodically collected while the job is running.

-.. only:: builder_html

-     You can download the :download:`ZIP file <../../../build/mapdl_tyre_performance.zip>` for the MAPDL tire performance example and use a tool such as 7-Zip to extract the files.

 Here is the ``project_setup.py`` file for this project:

 .. literalinclude:: ../../../examples/mapdl_tyre_performance/project_setup.py
     :language: python
     :lines: 23-
     :caption: project_setup.py

+Download the ZIP file for the MAPDL tire performance example and use a tool such as 7-Zip to extract the files.

+.. _bottom of this page:

+.. button-link:: ../_downloads/mapdl_tyre_performance.zip
+    :color: black
+    :expand:

+    Download ZIP file